sockeqwe/sqlbrite-dao/README.md

 `onCreateTable()` and `onUpgrade()` gets called internally (from an internal `SQLiteOpenHelper`) to create or migrate the table for `Customer`.

-As you already have seen above, the DAO provides provides a high level API so you don't have to deal that much with String concatenation and can use IDE's auto completion to build your queries.
+As you already have seen above, the DAO provides provides a high level API so you don't have to deal that much with String concatenation and can use IDE's auto completion to build your sql statements.
 The same API can be used to create SQL query statements:

 ```java
 public class CustomerDao extends Dao {